Audit evidence: Audit procedures

-Audit Evidence Through Audit Stages
+Audit evidence through Audit stages

 Audit evidence plays a role in each phase of the audit.
 In the acceptance and continuance phase, audit evidence is the information the auditor considers before making their decision.
 Some examples of this are the competency and capability of the audit team, integrity of key employees in the client company, if relevant ethical requirements are able to be met, and any other implications that will affect the completion of the audit.
 In the audit planning stage, audit evidence is the information that the auditor considers when determining the most effective and efficient approach for the audit.
 For example, reliability of internal control procedures, and analytical review systems.
 In the control testing stage, audit evidence is used by the auditor to consider the mix of audit test of controls and audit substantive tests.
 In the substantive testing stage, audit evidence is defined as the information that the auditor needs to support the appropriation of financial statement assertions.
 Finally in the conclusion and opinion formulation stage, audit evidence is the information considered by the auditor before determining whether the financial statements as a whole present with completeness, validity, accuracy, and consistency with the auditor's understanding of the entity.

-Qualities of Acceptable Audit Evidence
+Qualities of acceptable audit evidence

 There are a couple aspects of evidence that make various audit evidence good quality.
 This consists of sufficiency and appropriateness.
 Audit evidence is sufficient when there is an acceptable amount of evidence found.
 This changes based on the risk of material misstatement and the quality of evidence that was found.
 The higher the risk that the financial statements are materially misstated, the more evidence an auditor should collect.
 The better a specific piece of evidence is, the less an auditor needs to find additional evidence.

 For audit evidence to be appropriate, it needs to be relevant and reliable.
 It is relevant when it is heavily related to the assertion or control that is being tested.
 The audit’s design can change the level of relevancy.
 This includes whether they are testing the identified assertion or control or they are testing materiality of statement differences.
 Next, reliability is decided based on where the evidence came from and what happened to obtain it.
 Evidence obtained externally from an expert or professional that is unrelated to the client has a high level of reliability compared to evidence from within the client’s company.
 The reliability of internal evidence can be improved by ensuring that the company’s internal controls are functioning properly.
 Another very reliable form of evidence is direct knowledge, which means the auditor learned this information directly.